Prix CIRCOM Regional 2025 Entry Pack

 Judging

 In all categories, judges will look for high professional standards and creative originality.
-They will also want to understand if and how entrants have made interesting use of the forms of distribution now available.
+They will also want to understand if and how entrants have made interesting use of the forms of delivery now available.

 In certain categories, judges will look also for high quality journalism.
 They will also take account of “agenda setting” which demonstrates a “bottom up” approach appropriate to public service media.